zzxwill/oss/intl.en-US/Errors and Troubleshooting/Upload callback.md

  |

-**Note:**

--   \[1\] For more information about the format, see [SDK/PostObject](../../../../../reseller.en-US/API Reference/Object operations/PostObject.md#).
--   \[2\] For more information about the format of the callback request POST, see [Initiate a callback request](../../../../../reseller.en-US/API Reference/Object operations/Callback.md#).
--   \[3\] The time-out time is fixed and cannot be configured.
--   \[4\] `40x` is returned for parameter invalidation or authentication failure, while `50x` is returned for time-out or connection failure.

 ## SDK/PostObject {#section_q1w_zv3_wdb .section}

 During the file upload, you can set the callback parameters to specify the URL of the callback server, data to be sent to the callback server, and data format.
 When the callback server processes a callback, some context information, such as the `bucket` and `object`, is specified using system variables.
 Other context information is specified using custom variables.

-Upload callback parameters

 The following parameters are available for an upload callback: